Author: April Schroeder

 Harmful metals are also dissolved solids.
 So is arsenic and anything else that will…dissolve…in water.
 The existence of dissolved solids does not determine the caliber of drinking water.
 It depends what the dissolved solid is.

 The first way that solids get into our water is mother nature.
 Our water travels great distances before arriving in our glass.
 Everything that it touches can add compounds that become dissolved solids.
 Examples include rocks, other water sources, lead pipes, runoff, and infrastructure.
+Solids are also added to water on purpose.
+Such as electrolytes (dissolved salts), fluoride, and minerals.

 You are asking the wrong question.
 Let’s revisit the examples of dissolved solids listed above.
 On one hand there are beneficial minerals such as potassium, calcium, and magnesium.
 On the other hand, there are poisons such as lead.
+The type of dissolved solids matters.
+Not the mere fact that they exist.

 This does not mean that a high TDS can not cause issues.
 But, in general, if you are using a reliable water source the problems are merely aesthetic.
 High TDS can affect the taste, smell, and appearance of water.
 And, it can damage appliances and sinks.